mdmoren/simple-dashboard/README.md

 ## issues

-- original repository was using ViteJS build and could not deploy successfully with Heroku so I created a new repository using create-react-app
+- original repository was using ViteJS build and could not deploy successfully with Heroku so I created a new repository using create-react-app and transferred the code